Digital Video Articles, Tutorials, Guides & Q & A

 Types of VHS Cameras

-If you’re planning to buy a VHS camera, bear in mind that there are two types.
+If you plan to buy a VHS camera, remember there are two types.
 Full-sized VHS and VHS-C cameras.

 You must get the VHS camera and not the VHS-Compact camera.
 Your VHS tapes will not fit into a VHS-C video camera.